micro/micro/api/README.md

 # micro api

-The **micro api** is a lightweight proxy for [micro](https://github.com/micro/micro) based microservices.
-It conforms to the [API Gateway](http://microservices.io/patterns/apigateway.html) pattern and can be used in conjuction with [go-micro](https://github.com/micro/go-micro) based apps or any future language implementation of the [micro](https://github.com/micro/micro) toolkit.
+The **micro api** is an API gateway for microservices.
+Use the API gateway [pattern](http://microservices.io/patterns/apigateway.html) to provide a single entry point for your services.
+The micro api serves HTTP and dynamically routes to the appropriate backend service.

 <p align="center">
   <img src="https://github.com/micro/docs/blob/master/images/api.png" />
 </p>

+The micro api builds on [go-micro](https://github.com/micro/go-micro), leveraging it for service discovery, load balancing, encoding and
+RPC based communication.
+Requests to the API are served over HTTP and internally routed via RPC.
+Because the micro api uses go-micro internally, this also makes it pluggable, so feel free to switch out consul service discovery for the kubernetes api or RPC for gRPC.

 ## API

+The micro api provides the following HTTP api

 ```
-- /[service]/[method]
+- /[service]/[method]	# HTTP paths are dynamically mapped to services
-- /rpc
+- /rpc			# Explicitly call a backend service by name and method
 ```

+See below for examples

 ## Handlers

+Handlers are HTTP handlers which manage request routing.

 The default handler uses endpoint metadata from the registry to determine service routes.
 If a route match is not found it will fallback to the API handler.
 You can configure routes on registration using the [go-api](https://github.com/micro/go-api).